filecoin-saturn/L1-node/docs/faq.md

 ### What happens if I change my wallet address and restart?

-Retrievals that have been already submitted will be to paid to the configured wallet address at the end of every month.
+Retrievals that have already been submitted will be to paid to the configured wallet address at the end of every month.

 ### How can I change my wallet address?

-1. Set the new wallet address in the `FIL_WALLET_ADDRESS` environmental variable in `.bashrc` and `/etc/environment`
+1. Set the new wallet address in the `FIL_WALLET_ADDRESS` environment variable in `.bashrc` and `/etc/environment`
 2. Load the new variable
 3. Gracefully stop your node
 4. Restart your L1 node and check in the logs that the new wallet address is set

-### When I change my wallet address?
+### When can I change my wallet address?

 You can change your wallet address anytime before the end of the month, as payouts are processed next day (1st of next month)